cjshmyr/rogue/README.md

 # rogue

 ## About
-Small game experiment with TypeScript + PixiJS.
+Small rogue-like game experiment with TypeScript + PixiJS.

+To try it out, build the source, or check out http://hamb.in/rogue/game.html.

+The project will not be updated in its current state.

 To build, install TypeScript 2.3.2+ and compile with `tsc`.
 To run, open `game.html`.